-That was my list of top 6 neighborhood recommendations for Seoul, with carefully selected excellent hotels, all sorted by price.
-I also suggested some great hotels for families and even some great airport accommodations if you need to go on an early flight!
+That was my list of the top 6 neighborhoods and places to help you decide where to stay in Seoul!
+I also suggested great hotels for families and even some convenient airport accommodations if needed!

-Seoul has a diversity of activities for all types of tourists, from delicious street food to local temples and beautiful parks.
-I hope this list of Seoul hotels for all tastes will help you choose the best area and hotel in the city that suits your travel style and personal preferences!
+I hope this extensive list of Seoul neighborhoods and hotels will help you choose the place in the city that suits your travel style and preferences!

-If you are still hesitant about where to stay, let me give you my favorite hotel options, but do not forget to book in advance!
-Remember, many travelers are looking at the same accommodation options as you:
+If you are still hesitant about where to stay in Seoul, let me give you my favorite hotel options:

-If you have any questions, please type those below in the comments section, I am always curious to hear from my readers!
+If you have any questions, please share them in the comments section below!
+I am always curious to hear from my readers!

 Pin it for later!